 Read this guide to see how much you could save during your trip!

 Group tours are a great, sociable way to meet new people while getting to know Copenhagen.
 You’ll be part of a larger group led by a local guide.
 The downside to group trips is that they can be a little slower, but by the end of the tour you’ll probably have made some new friends to share your experience of the city with.

 Our favourite group tours in Copenhagen include this two-and-a-half-hour walking tour, which will help you find your feet – it takes in the City Hall, Christiansborg Palace and colourful Nyhavn.
 You’ll check out Copenhagen’s main shopping street during the first half of the tour, before seeing some of the city’s biggest attractions.

 Another great option, especially if you’re travelling alone, is this group bike tour.
-Lasting three hours and held in groups of 10 people or fewer, it takes you to see some of the city’s best bits.
+Lasting three hours, it takes you to see some of the city’s best bits.
 The guides speak English and can give you lots of background info on the landmarks you cycle past.

 Another great idea for anyone who loves good Danish beer and wants to party in the capital is this fun and affordable guided pub crawl through the city.
 With a free drink at the four bars you visit (including the Culture Box nightclub on Fridays and Saturdays), you’ll get an exciting taste of Copenhagen’s nightlife and could end up meeting some fun people.